jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 ![trained model](imgs/trained-model.png)

+> NOTE: You can see the differences between the **cost function** and the **accuracy** charts for both trainings.

-* After training the model you will have to configure the notebook with the data of the [kafka broker you configured](../amq-streams/README.md).
+* After training the model you will have to configure the notebook with the data of the [kafka broker you configured in Lab01: Deploy AMQ Streams](https://github.com/jadebustos/ocp-science/tree/master/hands-on-lab-script/amq-streams).

 * You will send an image to kafka.